huybrechtsxyz/atuaro/adventures/session_zero_orphanage/03_the_basement.md

 Ms Witchling will ask the characters to go in the basement to get refreshments for her guests that day.
 While in the basement they will have to fetch the drinks while avoiding the rats.
 If they investigate they will find a child locked up in the basement.
 There are some hidden valueables in that room if they can find them.

 ## It is not a request
 > Ms. Witchling reminds everyone of the guests arriving later that day and warns them to behave appropriately, reminding them of the consequences faced by Kenneth James McCormick.
 She then instructs someone to fetch two flagons of ale and wine, and to also one of water. *wait 2 seconds* What are you waiting for?
 Get on with it!
 An older offspring passes by "You seem flustered?
 Well hurry, the area is dark and there are rats" and then quickly leaves them to handle the task alone.

 ## Goal
 1. Retrieve 3 flagons from the basement: 1 Beer, 1 wine, 1 water.

-2. **SECRET** Save the child that is locked in room 4 by the bully Gilad.
+1. **SECRET** Save the child Timmy that is locked in room 4 by the bully Gilad.

 ## Blessings

+In order to take one of the blessings they will need to convince a senior if they see them take it.
 1. There is a lantern in the hallway
 1. There are a big knife and meat cleaver in the kitchen
 1. In the common room near the fireplace is a firepoke

 ## Obstacles